sybrew/the-seo-framework/readme.txt

 	/
 	* TODO On some themes, the private prefix has been added to the title (already fixed, requires confirmation)
 		* https://wordpress.org/support/topic/category-page-title-with-weird-unwanted-prefix/
+	/
+	* When the title exceeds 154 characters, the description will no longer contain the complete post's content.
+Instead, the title will now be omitted and the description length has been limited to 155 characters.

 **For translators:**